Create blob files with SHA-256 hashing enabled instead of MD5

 Avatar

-Nerdio Support
+Nerdio Product Support

 Collin Harrison thank you for submitting this request.
 We will capture and discuss with our development team.